 - f.
 Evaluation factors, including the factors set forth in Sections 1-113.6 and 1-113.17 of the Illinois Pension Code. - g.
 Copy of LABF's Investment Policy Statement, with notice that such Policy is subject to change. - h.
 Copy of LABF's Ethics Policy. - i.
 Requirement that the response to the RFP shall contain all required disclosures, as applicable, set forth in Sections 1-113.14(c), 1-113.15, 1-113.21, and 1-113.23 of the Illinois Pension Code. - j.
-Statement that contingent and placement fees are prohibited. - k.
-Statement that RFP responses are subject to the Illinois Freedom of Information Act (5 ILCS 140). - l.
+Requirement that the response to the RFP shall contain the required disclosures set forth in Section 20 of the Illinois Sustainable Investing Act, 30 ILCS 238.20. - k.
+Statement that contingent and placement fees are prohibited. - 1.
+Statement that RFP responses are subject to the Illinois Freedom of Information Act (5 ILCS 140). - m.
 Delivery method of the RFP response. - 3.
 Evaluation of Responses to the RFP.
 Responses will be evaluated initially by LABF Investment Staff and/or the investment consultant based, in general, on the following evaluation factors: - a.
 Firm stability including: legal structure, ownership, profitability, sufficiency of assets under management to sustain business, product offering diversity, capital flows, growth trends. - b.
 Team including: tenure, experience working together, employment contracts, incentive structure, size of portfolio manager investment in the portfolios they manage, team member interviews, signs of problems (attrition, employee turnover, etc.). - c.
 Strategy/process including: security screening process, portfolio construction methodology, style drift, decision making process, sell discipline. - d.
 Performance including: consistency of returns, risk adjusted returns, consistency with regard to components adding alpha, risk levels, net-of-fees performance relative to benchmarks and peers. - e.
 Compliance trading restrictions, auditors, technology infrastructure, security, disaster recovery, legal/regulatory. - f.
 Client servicing team assigned, proper communication, responsiveness, accuracy. - g.
-Commitment to Sustainability the investment adviser's ability to implement material, relevant, and decision-useful sustainability factors in its investment decisions, including, but not limited to - $(1)\ corporate\ governance\ and\ leadership\ factors; (2)\ environmental\ factors; (3)\ social\ capital\ factors;$ - (4) human capital factors; and (5) business model and innovation factors.
+Commitment to Sustainability the investment adviser's ability to implement material, relevant, and decision-useful sustainability factors in its investment decisions, including, but not limited to (1) corporate governance and leadership factors; (2) environmental factors; (3) social capital factors; - (1) corporate go vertained and readstrong factors, (2) entreminental factors, (3) social capital factors, (4) having a sixtle factor of the fa - (4) human capital factors; and (5) business model and innovation factors.